 The third phase of this planning process included the creation (and subsequent annual maintenance) of the Building Level Emergency Response Plans (BLERPs) for each CiTi campus, along with the training of key personnel in those locations regarding the functional annexes and the hazard-specific annexes (briefly explained in this plan).
-CiTi personnel working within a client/host school district will follow the emergency planning CiTi School Building, regular drills and exercises will be conducted.
+CiTi personnel will follow the Building Level Emergency Response plan for the district, regular drills and exercises will be conducted.
 Where gaps are identified, additional training will be conducted.